matthewrussellbarnes/mobility_taxonomy/README.md

 - Run either ``plot_taxonomy_over_time.py`` or ``plot_taxonomy_per_timestep.py``
   - NB: comment out any plots you do not want to create

-Any questions, message me or open an issue.
+Any questions, email me (link in bio) or open an issue.